Fryheit/Kefka/README.md

 # Kefka
-Kefka is an all-in-one combat routine for RebornBuddy by [Omninewb][Omninewb].

-It is part of the open-sourced [Omniverse products][Omniverse Github].
+Kefka is an all-in-one combat routine for RebornBuddy by [Omninewb][Omninewb] and is part of the open-sourced [Omniverse products][Omniverse Github].

 ## Installation